Programme/Approved Electives for 2020/21

 Available as a Free Standing Elective

 This module gives the opportunity to further develop skills of mathematical problem solving and application of mathematical results to real-world scenarios through group work activities.
-This aims to develop skills that are needed when undertaking employment or research, such as working in depth on a problem over an extended period, writing reports, communicating mathematical results to different audiences and working in collaboration with others.
+This aims to develop skills that are needed when undertaking employment or research, such as working in-depth on a problem over an extended period, writing reports, communicating mathematical results to different audiences and working in collaboration with others.
 This module will provide employability skills experiences and develop students┐ ability to articulate their skills, which will be useful to draw on when applying for jobs.
-The skills developed form parts of a student┐s Keele Journey experience.

-The module's first aim is to further develop students┐ problem solving abilities and ability to select techniques and apply mathematical knowledge to authentic work-style situations.
-Specifically, within this aim, the module aims to:(i) to develop students┐ ability to solve a problem in depth over an extended period and produce reports;(ii) to develop students┐ ability to communicate mathematical results to audiences of differing technical ability, including other mathematicians, business clients and the general public;(iii) to develop an appreciation of how groups operate, different roles in group work, and the different skills required to successfully operate as a team;(iv) to develop their professionalism.The second aim of this module is to develop students' employability skills in key areas such as public speaking, stress management and professionalism providing students with key elements of their Keele Journey, in particular, elements of the Keele University Skills Portfolio.
+The module's first aim is to further develop students┐ problem-solving abilities and ability to select techniques and apply mathematical knowledge to authentic work-style situations.
+Specifically, within this aim, the module aims:(i) to develop students┐ ability to solve a problem in depth over an extended period and produce reports;(ii) to develop students┐ ability to communicate mathematical results to audiences of differing technical ability, including other mathematicians, business clients and the general public;(iii) to develop an appreciation of how groups operate, different roles in group work, and the different skills required to successfully operate as a team;(iv) to develop their professionalism.The second aim of this module is to develop students' employability skills in key areas such as writing CVs and covering letters, online testing and public speaking.

 Intended Learning Outcomes